-California First State To Offer Health Benefits To Adult Undocumented Immigrants
+California Is 1st State To Offer Health Benefits To Adult Undocumented Immigrants

 A national poll suggests that many Americans across the country are far less accepting of the notion of giving health coverage to those who came into the U.S. illegally.
 A CNN poll conducted after the Democratic debates last month found that 59% of those surveyed do not think government-backed health coverage should be provided to undocumented immigrants.

-In most states, people living in the country illegally are not eligible for federal health insurance programs like Medicaid and Medicare, except is some cases, like medical emergencies and pregnancies, according to the National Conference of State Legislatures.
+In most states, people living in the country illegally are not eligible for federal health insurance programs like Medicaid and Medicare, except in some cases, like medical emergencies and pregnancies, according to the National Conference of State Legislatures.

 Republican lawmakers in California criticized the law, arguing that the state should be spending health care dollars on those living in the state legally.

-"We are going to be a magnet that is going to further attract people to a state of California that's willing to write a blank check to anyone that wants to come here," said Republican Senator Jeff Stone at a May legislative hearing.
+"We are going to be a magnet that is going to further attract people to a state of California that's willing to write a blank check to anyone that wants to come here," said Republican state Sen. Jeff Stone at a May legislative hearing.
 "We are doing a disservice to citizens who legally call California their home."

-The plan does not cover all unauthorized immigrants under 25, only those whose incomes are low income to qualify.
-State officials estimate in the first year the program will cover around 138,000 residents and cost California taxpayers $98 million.
+The plan does not cover all unauthorized immigrants under 25, only those whose incomes are low enough to qualify.
+State officials estimate in the first year the program will cover about 138,000 residents and cost California taxpayers $98 million.

 Trump has publicly attacked Newsom's plans.